GooFit/GooFit/docs/documentation.md

 The `logger` object will appear again in the actual PDF evaluation, performing a very similar function, so it is worth taking a moment to consider in detail exactly what the `transform_reduce` call does.
+It is important to call setFitControl prior to the `transform_reduce` call if any changes to the type of fit are made!
 The first two parameters (involving `make_tuple` calls) define the range of
 evaluation: In this case, global bins (\ref footnote6 "6") 0 through \f$N-1\f$.
 They also specify which `operator` method of `MetricTaker` should be called: It is the one which takes as arguments two integers (the bin index and event